Matches47/MQTT/README.md

 <img src="./image/MQTT.js.png" width="15%"/>

-## Use npm to install MQTT.js client library
+## Use npm to install MQTT.js client library.

 <pre>
 # create a new project